Home

 Now onto the next parameter, Bit Depth.

-Selecting a Bit Depth
+Selecting A Bit Depth

 Unlike the difference between 44 kHz and 96 kHz audio sampling rates, the jump in quality between 16-bit and 24-bit recording is actually quite noticeable.